charlesj68/golang-sse/README.md

 # golang-sse
-A very simply example of using Service Send Events with Go
+A very simple example of using Service Send Events with Go